Arjunsinghthakur/SOEN-6011/skills/api-testing.md

+---
+title: API Testing
+description: This is a skill on API Testing
+date: 2019-08-24
+tags:
+  - software-testing
+layout: layouts/skill.njk
+---
 API testing is a type of software testing that involves testing application programming interfaces (APIs) directly to determine if they meet expectations for functionality, reliability, performance, and security.
 It is a part of integration testing and performed without GUI.
 API testing commonly includes testing REST APIs or SOAP web services with JSON or XML message payloads being sent over HTTP, HTTPS.